melissaspiegel/melissa.github.io/README.md

 # Welcome to Melissa Spiegel’s Portfolio

 ## About Me
-# Welcome to Melissa Spiegel's Portfolio

-## About Me

 Hello!
 I'm Melissa Spiegel, a skilled software engineer with over nine years of experience in full-stack web development and cross-functional team collaboration.
 Proficient in TypeScript, JavaScript, and Model-View-Presenter (MVP) Design Patterns.
 Dedicated to improving developer productivity through innovative solutions, robust testing frameworks, and detailed technical documentation.